 1. Set up expectations

 We want the ‘back to school’ feeling to be joyful and stress-free!
 The best way to get our little friends ready is to set up expectations.
 That means chatting about what that first day is going to look like, who will be in their class, and what fun new activities they will get to try.
 We want to give a good amount of information, without overwhelming them.
-You know your child best, maybe she would benefit from a small daily amount of info during the last month of vacations or maybe it is best to wait until the week before—trust your instincts on that one!
-The most important thing to remember is to use positive language to set her up for success!
+You know your child best, maybe they would benefit from a small daily amount of info during the last month of vacations or maybe it is best to wait until the week before—trust your instincts on that one!
+The most important thing to remember is to use positive language to set them up for success!

 2. Get excited